UPDATED: Apr 2, 2020

-Dog owners often find themselves facing a particular dilemma when trying to secure homeowner’s insurance.
-While insurance is a must for anyone wanting to own their own house, many home owners face higher premiums, inferior policies, or even blacklisting by insurance agencies — simply because they own a dog.
+Dog owners often find themselves facing a particular dilemma when trying to secure homeowners insurance.
+While insurance is a must for anyone wanting to own their own house, many homeowners face higher premiums, inferior policies, or even blacklisting by insurance agencies simply because they own a dog.

-However, thanks to the increasing cost of litigation — especially those surrounding dog bites and other dog-related incidents — many insurance companies refuse to write coverage for homeowners who also own certain breeds of dog.
+However, thanks to the increasing cost of litigation, especially those surrounding dog bites and other dog-related incidents, many insurance companies refuse to write coverage for homeowners who own certain breeds of dog.

-Home Insurance and Dogs: The Facts
+Home Insurance & Dogs – The Facts

-Here are some basic facts about dog ownership and homeowner’s insurance:
+Here are some basic facts about dog ownership and homeowners insurance:

 - According to the American Veterinary Association, almost 40 percent of American households have a dog.

-- That’s over 43 million households, with an average of 1.6 dogs per household.
+- That’s over 48 million households, with an average of 1.6 dogs per household.
 The Humane Society estimates the numbers at over 83 million.

 - While the number of dog bite claims has fallen, the cost of such claims continues to rise.